 7. Microphone – Tier 2

-Choosing a microphone for your studio might seem like an easy decision initially.
+Choosing a studio microphone for your studio might seem like an easy decision initially.
 I can promise you that there’s a lot more to consider here than you might think.

 If you’re planning on keeping it simple, then I’d recommend starting out small and working your way up from there.
 First and foremost, seek out a classic cardioid large diaphragm condenser mic.
 The “cardioid” part is most important because those types of mics are ideal for rooms with less-than-perfect acoustics.